 Instead, wear a couple of layers of thin clothing that wick moisture and then take a layer off when you warm up.
 Wear something you can remove and tie around your shoulders or waist when your body temp warms.
 And get yourself a good pair of running socks instead of the cotton socks that look so warm.

 The most important thing to remember is to stay comfortable, dry, warm, cool, and agile.

 If you have bad knees or want to take precautions against damaging your knees — consider good knee sleeves from the beginning.

 It won’t take you long to realize that the best clothes to run in are often synthetic fibers because they are able to wick the sweat off your body, into your clothes and then evaporate into the atmosphere.

 The thing about cotton clothes for running is that they stick to your body during a workout.
-When that happens the rough cotton fibers are scratching, chafing, and making raw places.
+When that happens the rough cotton fibers start scratching, chaffing, and making raw places.

-What that means to you is that the further you progress into a running routine, the more serious attention you give to your clothes.
+What that means to you is that the further you progress into a regular routine, the more serious attention you give to your clothes.
 And don’t forget, you will likely sweat summer and winter.

 Dressing for Winter Running